cakephp/docs/en/core-utility-libraries/number.rst

 Add a currency format to the Number helper.
 Makes reusing currency formats easier::

-    // called as NumberHelper
+    // Called as NumberHelper
     $this->Number->addFormat('BRL', array('before' => 'R$', 'thousands' => '.', 'decimals' => ','));

-    // called as Number
+    // Called as Number
     Number::addFormat('BRL', array('before' => 'R$', 'thousands' => '.', 'decimals' => ','));

 You can now use `BRL` as a short form when formatting currency amounts::

-    // called as NumberHelper
+    // Called as NumberHelper
     echo $this->Number->currency($value, 'BRL');

-    // called as Number
+    // Called as Number
     echo Number::currency($value, 'BRL');

 Added formats are merged with the following defaults::